scrapli/scrapli_netconf/README.md

 scrapli_netconf is a netconf driver built on top of [scrapli](https://github.com/carlmontanari/scrapli).
-The purpose of scrapli_netconf is to provide a fast, flexible, thoroughly tested (*coming soon TM), well typed, well documented , simple API.
+The purpose of scrapli_netconf is to provide a fast, flexible, thoroughly tested (*coming soon TM), well typed, well documented , simple API that supports both synchronous and asynchronous usage.
 Working together scrapli and scrapli_netconf aim to provide a consistent (as is practical) look and feel when automating devices over telnet, SSH, or netconf (over SSH).

 *NOTE* This is still very much in beta, use with caution!